Fascia: the new buzzword amongst movement experts

 “Fascia is the biological fabric that holds us together, the connective tissue network” – Tom Myers

-Yin Yoga is based on the principle that your fascia requires at least 120 seconds of continued pressure to exhibit change so the practice involves holding stretches for longer than usual to also enable you to relax in to the stretch.
+Yin Yoga is based on the principle that your fascia requires at least 120 seconds of continued pressure to exhibit change so the practice involves holding stretches for longer periods.
+Holding stretches for longer periods of time also means you can fully relax in to the stretch tapping in to your parasympathetic system.

 Put down the foam roller and get out the tennis ball for a much deeper release and let us know how you get on!